synaptics-astra-mcu/doc/developer_guide/github_access.rst

 .. warning::
    **Access Required**

-   The Astra SRSDK repository is private and requires authorized access.
+   The Astra MCU SDK repository is private and requires authorized access.
 If you don't have the necessary credentials, you will see a 404 error when attempting to access the repository.

 Access Information
 ------------------

-To get access to Astra SRSDK releases, please contact your `Synaptics representative <https://www.synaptics.com/contact/synaptics-sales?product%5B%5D=Embedded%20AI%20Processors>`_.
+To get access to Astra MCU SDK releases, please contact your `Synaptics representative <https://www.synaptics.com/contact/synaptics-sales?product%5B%5D=Embedded%20AI%20Processors>`_.

 Repository Link
 ---------------

 If you already have authorized access, you can proceed to the repository:

-`Astra SRSDK GitHub Repository <https://github.com/synaptics-astra-mcu/srsdk>`_
+`Astra MCU SDK GitHub Repository <https://github.com/synaptics-astra-mcu/srsdk>`_

 ----